-By class and category of service

-Average discounts across each class and category of services and for all services in total were calculated based on the aggregate distribution of procedures across all claim submissions.
+By class and category of service: Average discounts across each class and category of services and for all services in total were calculated based on the aggregate distribution of procedures across all claim submissions.

-By area

-Data from three-digit ZIP Code areas was aggregated into over 180 regions; there are no changes to the regions previously defined by DAA.
-Only networks with at least 500 PPO network or 500 total claims in a region were used in that region, and only those with at least 250 PPO network claims in a given benefit type were used in discounts or PPO network utilization rates for that benefit type and region.
+By area: Data from three-digit ZIP Code areas were aggregated into 180-plus regions; there are no changes to the regions previously defined by DAA.
+Only networks with at least 500 PPO network claims or 500 total claims in a region were used in that region, and only those with at least 250 PPO network claims of a given benefit type were used in discounts or PPO network utilization rates for that benefit type and region.